Unbounded Induced Representations of *-Algebras: Introduction

 Then a cyclic Hermitian $\cB$-module $V$ is "inducible" to $\cA$ via $p$ if and only if every element of $\cB\cap\sum\cA^2$ is represented by a positive symmetric operator on $V.$

+Many bounded or unbounded $*$-representations of $*$-algebras $\cA$ are induced from appropriate $*$-subalgebras $\cB$ in our setting.
+In Sections \ref{sect_env_alg}--\ref{sect_further_exam} we shall see that for a number of important $*$-algebras the "nice" irreducible $*$-representations are precisely those representations which are induced from characters which are non-negative on the cone $\cB\cap\sum\cA^2$.
+Among them are the $*$-algebras of the quantum group $SU_q(2)$ and of the Podles' spheres which have only bounded representations.
+This underlines the crucial role of positivity and it shows that our theory might be useful for general countably generated group graded $*$-algebras.
+It should be emphasized for all our examples neither the theory in \cite{fd} nor induction of $C^*$-algebras applies.

-In this paper we shall show that large classes of (unbounded and bounded) $*$-representations of important $*$-algebras $\cA$ are induced from one-dimensional representations (characters) of some appropriate commutative $*$-subalgebras $\cB$.
-Before we turn to the content of the paper, let us briefly explain this for the first Weyl algebra.
-We shall not carry out all details of proofs.
-Note that the Weyl algebra is a special case of the $*$-algebra treated in Section \ref{sect_dyn_sys} below.
+Let us briefly explain the basic idea for the Weyl algebra.
+We do not carry out all details of proofs, because this is just the special case $f(t)=1+t$ of the $*$-algebra treated in Section \ref{sect_dyn_sys}.

 \begin{exam} Let $\cA$ be the Weyl algebra $\dC\langle a,a^*|aa^*-a^*a=1\rangle$ and let $\cB$ be the unital $*$-subalgebra $\dC[N]$ of polynomials in $N:=a^*a.$ Each element $x\in\cA$ can be written as